Alan Cozzalio

 Alan "Ace" Cozzalio (August 19, 1946 – April 30, 1993) was an American army officer, primarily known for his distinguished service as a helicopter pilot in the Vietnam War.
 Initially nominated for the Medal of Honor, he instead received the Distinguished Service Cross as well as every lesser commendation of valor.
-He remained in the army, rising to the rank of Lieutenant colonel before being medically retired due to heart problems.
+He remained in the army, rising to the rank of lieutenant colonel before being medically retired due to heart problems.
 He died six years later at the age of 46 after an unsuccessful heart transplant operation.

-Background
+Early life and education

 Cozzalio was born August 19, 1946, in Ashland, Oregon, and raised on his family's 350 acre ranch on the Klamath River on the California/Oregon border where he learned to ride horses as a young child.
 His father, Mel Cozzilio, was a deputy sheriff with the Siskiyou County Sheriff's Department and later an agent with the California Bureau of Narcotic Enforcement.
-His mother was an art teacher and dean of women at Yreka High School Cozzalio attended the local schools in Ashland, Hornbrook, California, and high school in Yreka and Sacramento, California.
+His mother was an art teacher and dean of women at Yreka High School.
+Cozzalio attended the local schools in Ashland, Hornbrook, California, and high school in Yreka and Sacramento, California.
 He graduated from Mira Loma High School in 1964.
 He attended American River Junior College for a year.
 He worked as a cook and assistant manager at an International House of Pancakes in Sacramento before being drafted into the United States Army in February 1966.

-He trained for armored duty before graduating from Armor Officers Candidate School in April 1967 and was commissioned a Second Lieutenant of Armor.
+He graduated from Armor Officers Candidate School in April 1967 and was commissioned a Second Lieutenant of Armor.
 He then received helicopter pilot training from March to October 1967 at the Army Aviation School.
+Flying came naturally, and he demonstrated exceptional aptitude with rotary-wing aircraft.